desiderati/commons/README.md

 - Removed support from Swagger, added support for Open API.
 - Support for Gradle 8.0.2 and Maven 3.9.1.
 - Support for Java 17 and Kotlin 1.18.
-- Support for Lombok project integrated with Kotlin.
+- Support for the Lombok Project integrated with Kotlin.

 #### [2.5.2] - 2022-10-19
 - Fixed a Bug with the **ID** property on **AbstractEntity** class.